 Administration of chemotherapy in CIC can take anywhere from 30 minutes to 10 hours, depending on the treatment protocol, dose, and how it is administered.
-Those that require more than 10 hours are done in the In-patient section of Roswell or at home.
-Ask your doctor prior to your first treatment how long they expect it will take.
+Those that require more than 10 hours are done in the inpatient area of Roswell or at home.
+Before your first treatment, ask your doctor how long it should take.
 For the remaining treatments, you can check with the CIC staff.

 CIC has comfortable recliner chairs and individual rooms.
 The nurses will decide whether you can use the recliner or if you need a room.
 There are many factors involved, including how busy the schedule is, room availability and whether a person needs to be isolated from others such as those with a weakened immune system.
 Each recliner has a 13” color TV.
 Newspapers are also provided for patients.